15 Storeys High: Cast and characters

 Vince's naive but optimistic flatmate/lodger.
 Errol's relationship with Vince is similar to classic double acts and described as "comic foils ... a little bit Laurel and Hardy ... the idiot who knows everything and the idiot who knows nothing".
 Peter Serafinowicz, who played Errol in the radio series, was actually doing an impression of Wong and suggested the role to him.
 The part was not specifically written for a Chinese actor but Lock was unable see anyone else in the flat with Vince saying, "when Benny [Wong] came in, he seemed to make sense of it".

-Additional cast members included Aml Ameen, James Bachman, Bill Bailey, Perry Benson, Cavan Clerkin, Felix Dexter, Simon Godley, Michael Greene, Melanie Gutteridge, Toby Jones, Mark Lamarr, Dan Mersh, Tracy-Ann Oberman, Paul Putner, Pearce Quigley, Peter Serafinowicz, William Tomlin and Steven Webb.
+Additional cast members included Aml Ameen, James Bachman, Bill Bailey, Perry Benson, Cavan Clerkin, Felix Dexter, Simon Godley, Michael Greene, Melanie Gutteridge, Toby Jones, Mark Lamarr, Dan Mersh, Tracy-Ann Oberman, Paul Putner, Pearce Quigley, Peter Serafinowicz, Michael Smiley, William Tomlin and Steven Webb.

 History

 Sean Lock's 15 Minutes of Misery (Radio 4)

 The show's original incarnation was a radio series entitled Sean Lock's 15 Minutes of Misery.
 It was broadcast weekly on BBC Radio 4 in the "Late Night on 4" comedy slot at 11.00pm.
 It ran for six episodes between 30 December 1998 and 3 February 1999.
 The show was written by Sean Lock and produced by Dan Freedman, and starred Lock, Kevin Eldon and Hattie Hayridge.